zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [end of dialogue]

 Chad begins our dialogue by saying to Pamela, “Okay, this report is finished.”
 A “report” is a document that summarizes some information about a particular topic, often as a result of research on that topic.
 Pame la says, “Oh, not quite (meaning no, it isn’t finished yet – not quite).
 I’m  still working on the formatting.”
 The “formatting” is the ways that words are printed or displayed in electronic documents; it’s the visible style of the words, how they appear on the page.
 Chad says, “We used the standard formatting for this type of report.”
-“Standard” in many business uses typically means the basic, ordinary, norm al, expected type of whatever it is you’re talking about.
+“Standard” in many business uses typically means the basic, ordinary, normal, expected type of whatever it is you’re talking about.
 So, the “ standard formatting” would be the formatting that their company always uses for these kinds of reports.
 Chad says, “I don’t think we should play around with the text .”
 “To play around” is a phrasal verb which here means to change without really ne eding to change.
 “Play around” can often just mean to look at something  closely to try different options.
 In this case, it’s used somewhat as a negative to mean that it’s a waste of time.
 The “text” are the written words, what you have actually written.

 Pamela says, “Standard is boring.”
 Standard formatting , she means, is boring; it’s not interesting.
 She says, “I want our report to be special (to be different).
 I’m putting a nice border on the cover, adding some shad ing, and centering some of the text.”
 A “border” is a line or some sort of ar tistic design that goes around text or other images, usually it is rectangular in shape.
 It’s like a big box that goes around everything else, often a black line.
 “Shadi ng” is gray area behind the text – behind the writing or behind objects.
 It’s often used for emphasis.
 You might make a certain sentence gray, meaning that the ba ckground is gray but the actual type – the actual text is still in black in order to emphasize a particular sentence.
 Usually in black and white documents shading is w hat we call the color between black and white, which is gray.
 “Shading” has a couple of other meanings however, and those can be found only in our Lea rning Guide.
 “To center” (center) means to put the text on the page so th at each sentence is in the